Free shipping to France on orders over 50€

 American artist Jared Bark began putting up stacks of books in the fields and woods on his farm in 2012.
 All he had was an image in his mind’s eye of a column of books standing at the edge of a field sur-rounded by trees.
 After working on the outdoor stacks, Jared Bark brought the project indoors to his studio, making all sorts of different stacks: colourful ones, burned ones, effaced one… More recently, Bark has been constructing vertical stacks of books that are then run through a sawmill to become acant, a term for a log that has been milled on all four sides.
 The slender verticality of the sculptures reference both the trees from which paper is made and the ancient freestanding columns Bark experienced in Pompeii.
 Book of Stacks, Stacks of Books gathers for the first time in a book a comprehensive selection of the stacks Bark has been making over the past decade.

-Jared Bark (born in 1944 in Appleton, Wisconsin, USA) splits his time between New York City and his farm in Warwick, NY, where he has lived with his wife, painter Lois Lane, since 1981.
+Jared Bark (born in 1944 in Appleton, USA) splits his time between New York City and his farm in Warwick, NY, where he has lived with his wife, painter Lois Lane, since 1981.
 Jared Bark is an artist known for his diverse range of activities and media.
 Performance, body art, chance procedures, and minimalist abstraction all appeared and often merged within his works.
+He is represented by Yancey Richardson Gallery (New York).

 Design: Atelier Tout va bien